Chinese Maritime Customs Service: Organization

-While controlled by the Chinese central government, the Service was largely staffed at senior levels by foreigners throughout its history.
-It was effectively established by foreign consuls in Shanghai in 1854 to collect maritime trade taxes that were going unpaid due to the inability of Chinese officials to collect them during the Taiping Rebellion.
-Its responsibilities soon grew to include domestic customs administration, postal administration, harbour and waterway management, weather reporting, and anti-smuggling operations.
+Formally a bureau of the Qing government, the Customs Service was managed by officers appointed by the foreign imperial powers but largely staffed by Chinese functionaries.
+It was established by foreign consuls in 1854 to collect customs after the Taiping Rebellion weakened the Qing government's ability to supervise trade and taxes.

+The Chinese Maritime Customs Service's responsibilities soon grew to include domestic customs administration, postal administration, harbour and waterway management, weather reporting, and anti-smuggling operations.
 It mapped, lit, and policed the China coast and the Yangtze.
 It conducted loan negotiations, currency reform, and financial and economic management.
 The Service published monthly Returns of Trade, a regular series of Aids to Navigation and reports on weather and medical matters.
 It also represented China at over twenty world fairs and exhibition, ran some educational establishments, and conducted some diplomatic activities.
 Britons dominated the foreign staff of the Customs, but there were large numbers of German, U.S., French, and later Japanese staff amongst others.
 Promotion of Chinese nationals into senior positions started in 1929.

-After two decades of operation, the system collected about one third of the revenue available to the government in Beijing.
+The funds that the Customs Service remitted were Beijing's largest and steadiest source of revenue.
 In addition, foreign trade expanded rapidly because international trade was regulated and predictable.
 Foreign governments benefited because there was a mechanism to collect revenues to repay the loans that they had imposed on or granted to China.
 By 1900, there were 20,000 people working in forty main Customs Houses across China and many more subsidiary stations.
+Revenues collected by the Customs Service were also used to repay loans and the reparations extracted from China by the foreign powers after the Boxer Rebellion.

+As academic John Alekna summarises, the Customs Bureau was essentially "a customs bureau, a finance ministry, and a colonial office for the international imperialist regime, all rolled into one."